 If you haven’t visited Warwick Castle before, it really is a must place to visit.
 Based in Warwickshire, it is steeped in British History that is delivered in way that is so engaging and draws in audiences of all ages.

 There were not fully open last time we visited so I was desperate to see them.
-This part of the Castle is just incredible and takes you through a tour of History walking you through the war of the roses and the house of Neville, right through to recent history to a Royal Weekend Party in the 19th Century.
+This part of the Castle is just incredible and takes you through a tour of History walking you through the war of the roses and the house of Neville.
+Right through to recent history to a Royal Weekend Party in the 19th Century.

-This is a great way to involve children in history; the boys were so interested in the artifacts, portraits and displays in the Castle.
+The boys were so interested in the artefacts, portraits and displays in the Castle.
 There was so much to see that you could actually spend most of the day in here.